classiebit/eventmie-pro-docs/resources/docs/3.0/bookings/email-notifications.md

 ---

 <a name="admin-notifications"></a>
 ## Admin Notifications

-Admin receives notifications on-
+Admins receive notifications for:

-1. Making a new booking for a customer or if the Customer or Organizer makes a booking of any event.
+1. New bookings for any event (including bookings made by Customers or Organizers).
-2. Submission of booking cancellation requests of any events, and booking cancellation status updates.
+2. Booking cancellation requests and status updates for any event.
-3. New customer account registration.
+3. New customer account registrations.
-4. Creation of new events by Organizer.
+4. New events created by Organizers.
-5. Receiving a new message from the Contact Us page.
+5. New messages received from the Contact Us page.

 <a name="multi-lingual-email"></a>
 ## Multi-Lingual Email

-Email notifications are sent in multiple languages.
-The emails will be translated into the user's current language.
-It's compatible with RTL modes as well.
+Eventmie Pro supports multi-lingual email notifications.
+All emails are automatically translated into the user's current language and are fully compatible with RTL (right-to-left) modes, ensuring global accessibility and user experience.

 ---